hanfak/topics-to-learn/general-paradigms/architecture/frameworks-libraries.md

 # Framework and Libraries

+You should prefer core-language solutions to small abstractions to small helper libraries to general libraries to frameworks

 ## NOTE: With any library,
 - be sure to understand it's pros and cons (esp around secruity and legal), does it meet cost benefit for usage
 - Does it fit in with your organisation, team, codebase, when used in production?